OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 SBOMs following this specification can be built from several SBOM files with a well-defined relationship to each other using the relationship definition features in SPDX.

 #### 3.14.1 Verification and reference material
+There exist tools to merge several SBOMs into one, e.g. https://github.com/vmware-samples/sbom-composer

 #### 3.14.2 Rationale
+It is often easier for a big software to provide individual SBOMs of its parts than a single SBOM.

 ### 3.15 SBOM Confidentiality
 SBOMs may be subject to confidentiality agreements.
 A conformant SBOM must, however, not be subject to any confidentiality agreements that would prevent a recipient from redistributing the parts of the SBOM applicable to software that such recipient has a right to redistribute.

 #### 3.15.1 Verification and reference material
+“NTIA SBOM Minimum elements”, section “Access Control”

 #### 3.15.2 Rationale
 Some open source software licenses enable any recipient to redistribute the software.
 In these situations, the recipients should be also able to redistribute the relevant parts of the SBOMs.